stat545ubc-2024/Eric-Xiang-2024/Mini_data-Analysis2-Deliverable-FINAL_files/README.md

-**This is a source file folder for MDA2**, including the RMD files and the knitted output
+**This is a source file folder for MDA2**, including the RMD files, knitted output and the figure associated with the knitted output.

-**figure-gfm**:Contains the image file from MDA2